The DESI DR1 Peculiar Velocity Survey: global zero-point and $H_0$ constraints: Cosmological results

 \section{Cosmological results}

-Once the combined catalog of TF and FP has been zero-pointed, we fit the standard distance modulus Hubble Diagram to constrain $H_0$. $H_0$ is usually fit in the redshift range of $0.0233<z<0.15$, but we are limited to an upper bound of $z=0.1$, which we do not expect to have a major effect.
+Once the combined catalog of TF and FP has been zero-pointed, we fit the standard distance modulus Hubble diagram to constrain $H_0$. $H_0$ is usually fit in the redshift range of $0.0233<z<0.15$, but we are limited to an upper bound of $z=0.1$, which we do not expect to have a major effect.
 The lower limit of $z=0.0233$ was originally set to reduce the impact of PVs on the measurement, and above this cut is thus deemed the ``Hubble flow'' \citep{Riess2016}.
 We also investigate the effects of differing lower limits in Sec.~\ref{sec:systematics}.

-We transform our redshifts to the ``Hubble Diagram'' frame $z_{\text{HD}}$ by correcting the CMB-frame redshifts for the peculiar velocities of the DESI PV galaxies as given by velocity field reconstruction.
-The code we use, \texttt{pvhub},\footnote{\url{https://github.com/KSaid-1/pvhub}.} is based on the 2M++ velocity field reconstruction \citep{Carrick2015} with some modifications as described in \citet{Carr2022}.
+We transform our redshifts to the ``Hubble diagram'' frame $z_{\text{HD}}$ by correcting the CMB-frame redshifts for the peculiar velocities of the DESI PV galaxies as given by velocity-field reconstruction.
+The code we use, \texttt{pvhub},\footnote{\url{https://github.com/KSaid-1/pvhub}.} is based on the 2M++\footnote{The 2M++ reconstruction \citep{Carrick2015} is based on the 2M++ redshift survey data compilation \citep{Lavaux2011}.
+2M$++$ includes data from 2MRS, 6dFGS, and SDSS---similar to the \citet{Lim2017} catalogs---and reconstructs large-scale coherent motions out to a radius of 200 \hMpc{}.} velocity-field reconstruction \citep{Carrick2015} with some modifications as described in \citet{Carr2022}.
 This is an independent method to the PVs we aim to measure from the DESI sample, and is just for the $H_0$ fit, so there is no inconsistency or double-counting in this approach.
 Correcting the redshifts for large-scale coherent motion (the reconstruction necessarily smooths on the Mpc scale, so information smaller than that scale is not corrected) is the best practice for fitting $H_0$, as shown by \citet{Peterson2022}.
-In fact, velocity field reconstruction can mitigate the effects of PVs at low redshift, the reason for which we cut $z<0.0233$ from the SN Hubble diagram. $H_0$ has been constrained from a two-rung distance ladder with Cepheid variable stars themselves --- without the need for SNe Ia --- in \citet{Kenworthy2022} and recently to impressive precision using a new, state-of-the-art constrained realization simulation rather than linear theory in \citet{Stiskalek2025}.
+In fact, velocity-field reconstruction can mitigate the effects of PVs at low redshift, the reason for which we cut $z<0.0233$ from the SN Hubble diagram. $H_0$ has been constrained from a two-rung distance ladder with Cepheid variable stars themselves --- without the need for SNe Ia --- in \citet{Kenworthy2022} and recently to impressive precision using a new, state-of-the-art constrained realization simulation rather than linear theory in \citet{Stiskalek2025}.

 For the $H_0$ fit, we use $\mu$ rather than the log-distance ratios used to calculate the zero-points.
 We then compare the set of measured $\mu$ to the cosmological expectation, $\mu_{\mathrm{model}}$, as given by a Taylor series expansion of the luminosity distance in a spatially flat Universe,